Vnon246/SmartSwitch/README.md

 1.5 -> 25-10-2021

-New version of the proyect with little improvements like the integration of SmartLDR-switch technology, a new function integrated in the proyect to automatically detect the luminous conditions of the area and enable or disable ldr
+New version of the proyect with little improvements, like the integration of SmartLDR-switch technology, a new function integrated in the proyect to automatically detect the luminous conditions of the area and enable or disable ldr